web3-authn/email-dkim-verifier-contract/README.md

 # Email DKIM Verifier Contract

-This repo contains a NEAR contract (`email-dkim-verifier-contract`) that uses yield/resume with [OutLayer](https://outlayer.fastnear.com/docs/getting-started) to fetch DKIM DNS TXT records for an email and verify the DKIM signature on‑chain.
+This repo contains a NEAR contract (`email-dkim-verifier-contract`) that uses yield/resume with [OutLayer](https://outlayer.fastnear.com/docs/getting-started) to run a WASI worker in a TEE.
+The worker fetches DKIM DNS TXT records **and verifies the DKIM signature inside the worker**, returning a summarized `VerificationResult` back on‑chain.

 Used for email-based account recovery for tatchi.xyz accounts; other contracts call this one as a stateless global verifier.